Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 3/Move Glossary.md

 “ROLL +[STAT]”

 Add the value of the indicated stat to your action die.
-This is the basic action roll (page 8).
+This is the basic [[The Action Roll]].
 Most moves indicate the stat you should use, such as “roll +iron”.
 If it doesn’t, or gives you a choice, use the most appropriate stat.

 “SUFFER -X”